The path network stretches north and south along the Waikato River and in several locations links to other popular parks throughout the city.

-Along the western (city) side of the river, the path runs from Cobham Bridge to Horotiu bridge – essentially the length of the city.
-On the eastern side of the river the path is not continuous, but provides great links to the city's bridges and other parks and recreational facilities on the eastern side of the city, including Hamilton Gardens, Memorial Park and Munro's Walkway.
+Along the western (city) side of the river, the path runs the length of the city, from Cobham Bridge to Horotiu Bridge.
+On the eastern side of the river the path is not continuous, but provides great links to the city's bridges and other parks and recreational facilities, including Hamilton Gardens, Memorial Park and Munro's Walkway.
 Path users can criss-cross the river using the seven bridges – Cobham, Anzac, Claudelands, Boundary Road, Fairfield, Pukete traffic and Braithwaite foot bridge.

-Due to their increasing popularity, path users are urged to "share with care" - the paths are dual purpose, meaning they are available to both pedestrians and cyclists.
-Cyclists are urged to travel at safe speeds along the paths, and either ring a bell or call out to pedestrians to signal their approach.
-We ask all path users to be cautious and respectful.
+Due to their popularity the paths are dual purpose, and pedestrians and cyclists are urged to "share with care".
+Cyclists are urged to travel at safe speeds, and either ring a bell or call out to pedestrians to signal their approach.